drbawb/babou/DEVELOP.md

 All migrations and the corresponding database configuration are contained within `db` `db` is not used as part of the babou runtime (with the exception of the configuration file).

+Type Checking
+===

+Go is a statically typed language: however it offers an incredibly powerful runtime.
+In an effort to create a better programming environment for creating the `babou` web application we have leveraged the Go runtime when it seems prudent to do so.

+Whenever we go around the static type checker: we add functions which enable the `babou` runtime to ensure that all of its required types are satisfied.

+These functions are _expected_ to panic across package boundaries: as their failed dependencies are considered extraordinary circumstances.

+To that end: if `babou` crashes because of incompatible types: it is considered a fault of `babou`, and will be treated as a high-priority bug.

+Some areas to exercise _extreme caution_ when programming include:
+- Context Chains
+- Views

+Context Chains require thoughtfulness when implementing their `TestContext` methods to ensure that the runtime will not add a potentially invalid route.

+Views rely on a templating library that uses lots of reflection to achieve its flexibility.
+As such we have wrapped the underlying templating library with some considerably safer helper methods that aim to add some additional static (& runtime) type checks to the rendering calls.

+In summary: `babou` is designed to fail fast and fail hard when a programmer makes an error that can only be detected at runtime.

 Stack
 ===